Pomme Fritz: Background and production

 In the early 1990s, The Orb pioneered the style ambient house, fusing dub basslines and house beats with atmospheric, psychedelic soundscapes.
 Their Top 30-charting debut album The Orb's Adventures Beyond the Ultraworld (1991) received critical acclaim, and this continued with their second album U.F.Orb (1992), which also saw the group's commercial zenith, reaching number one in the UK Albums Chart.
-Despite wishing to continue being prolific in 1993, the Orb's record label Big Life Records went against their wishes by re-releasing their early singles, and the group refused to released any new material until the cease and desist promise from the label and began looking to seek a new record contract.
+Despite wishing to continue being prolific in 1993, the Orb's record label Big Life Records went against their wishes by re-releasing their early singles, and the group refused to release any new material until the cease and desist promise from the label and began looking to seek a new record contract.
 The Orb were subsequently signed to major label Island Records by their management.
 A stop-gap live album, Live 93, reached number 23 in the Albums Chart later that year.

 Having recorded the 39-minute single "Blue Room", the Orb wanted to record a 41-minute album as their first studio record for Island.
 Their plan was to record one track and then "mix it down into six very different versions."
 Recorded in London and Berlin from 1993 to 1994 using an expensive budget on behalf of Island, Pomme Fritz was produced with ADAT (Alesis Digital Audio Tape), and group leader Alex Paterson also believes it to be the first Orb album to use ProTools, which was operated on a Mac.
 He later told PopMatters that the album was recorded when the Orb were being "used and abused by bad management" and his goal was to "keep the Orb's dream alive."
 Pomme Fritz was the Orb's first album with German techno producer Thomas Felhmann, who has remained a part-time member of the group.
 Kris Weston's role in the Orb, meanwhile, became greatly diminished, as he is credited only as an engineer.